 Konga was sold to Zinox Group this weekend.
 That is certainly not the exit Naspers was expecting.
 The story of Naspers’ foray into ecommerce tells us clearly that ecommerce in Nigeria would be hard to figure out.
 This company has essentially burnt tens of millions of dollars as it continues to look for a working model.
 Sure, one day, someone would figure it out.
 It could be that the solution is not just the money, but the right business model.
 That “right business model” remains elusive.

-You can always read my Harvard Business Review piece that captures some of the challenges which most ecommerce platforms cannot control, unfortunately.
+You can always read my Harvard Business Review piece that captures some of the challenges which most ecommerce platforms cannot control, unfortunately.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).